themurtazanazir/themurtazanazir.github.io/docs/neural_networks/convolutional_neural_networks/convolutions.md

 $$y[n] = x[n] * (h_1[n]*h_2[n])$$

-Let's say $$h_1[n]* h_2[n] = H[n]$$, then:
+Let's say $h_1[n]* h_2[n] = H[n]$, then:

 $$y[n] = x[n] * H[n]$$

-So if we are convolving a signal with $$n$$ kernels one after another, we can equivalently convolve the signal with the convolution of all these kernels with each other.
+So if we are convolving a signal with $n$ kernels one after another, we can equivalently convolve the signal with the convolution of all these kernels with each other.
 It means a cascaded system can be replaced by a single system.
 The impulse response is the convolution of all the impulse responses of individual systems.

 ### 4. Distributive Property